Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - anachronistic: existing out of its time in history.
 - somnolent: almost sleeping, or causing sleep.
 - impeccable: perfect, with no problems or bad parts (probably related to Valdi and other mechanics like Riku.)
+- moribund: (esp of an organization or business) not active or successful.
+- verisimilitude: the quality of seeming true or of having the appearance of being real.
+- elucidate: to explain something, to make something clear.